 How We Sailed as a family

 Our experience was a bareboat charter, which means we did NOT have a crew and did all of the sailing, mooring, cooking, etc. on our own.
 We were able to do this because of the experience of the people on our vessel.
-Both John and Rowan have good skills, but we also had John’s cousin with us who has made many sailing trips in the BVI and has skippered several times.
-If you are not comfortable with sailing on your own, know that you can hire a crew through the charter service to do it for you.
+Both John and Rowan have good skills, but we also had John’s cousin with us who has experience in the BVI and has skippered several times.
+If you are not comfortable with sailing on your own you can hire a crew through the charter service to do it for you.
 We used Sunsail charters out of Roadtown, Tortola and found the process to be both organized and seamless.
-After checking in with the charter service we made a grocery run for staples and water that we loaded on to the catamaran and got ourselves settled in our berths.
+After checking in with the charter service we made a grocery run for staples and water and got ourselves settled in our berths.

-Our vessel had 4 cabin berths that housed 2 people each that contained a bed, under floor storage and a bathroom with a shower, toilet, and sink.
-There was an extra single cabin reached by a hatch only where our 15 year old slept (bed and tiny storage only).
-We also had the option to convert the dining room to a bedroom for two more sleeping spots if we had needed it.
+Our vessel had 4 cabin berths that housed 2 people each.
+The berth contained a bed, under floor storage and a bathroom with a shower, toilet, and sink.
+There was an extra single cabin reached by a hatch where our 15 year old slept (bed and tiny storage only).
+Some catamarans have the option to convert the dining room to a bedroom for two more sleeping spots if needed.
 Let me be clear-staying on a sailboat is much like camping on a boat.
 The kicker is that you get to go to sleep under the stars and wake up to some of the most beautiful water in the world.

 Some of the must see stops, in our opinion, and in no particular order:

 - The Baths on Virgin Gorda – In this magical place you can take your dinghy partially to shore and then swim in the rest of the way.
 You MUST have a dry bag and water shoes to make this trip.
-Hike through the boulders and tide pools all the way up to the restaurant for amazing views and chill time, then make your way to Devil’s Bay for the clearest, more beautiful water you have ever seen.
+Hike through the boulders and tide pools all the way up to the restaurant.
+You will have amazing views and chill time.
+Then make your way to Devil’s Bay for the clearest, more beautiful water you have ever seen.